Future-of-Fremantle

 • Shifting the mindset of all stakeholders from a business-as-usual planning approach to attain an aspirational redevelopment opportunity without compromising the existing transport network.

-• Synthesizing an eclectic and complex interrelationship of issues and ideas into a clear project vision that articulates the wide-ranging economic roles for a new city, while embracing Fremantle’s distinctive characteristics that defines its local and global appeal as a place to live and visit.
+• Synthesizing an eclectic and complex interrelationship of issues and ideas into a clear project vision that articulates the wide-ranging economic roles for a new city, while embracing Fremantle’s distinctive characteristics, which define its local and global appeal as a place to live and visit.

 Solutions

-• Hatch is leading a multidisciplinary team to prepare an economic development strategy and strategic land use plan that will reflect the long-term redevelopment vision of the Fremantle Inner Harbour, developed in collaboration with the community a diverse mix of stakeholders.
+• Hatch is leading a multidisciplinary team to prepare an economic development strategy and strategic land use plan that will reflect the long-term redevelopment vision of the Fremantle inner harbor, developed in collaboration with the community and a diverse mix of stakeholders.

 • A fit-for-purpose engagement plan and the application of diverse skills were required to unite all stakeholders across business sectors, government, and community to a robust project vision.